-- 1 Member of Finance Committee
+- 1 Member of Finance and Investment Committee

-- 2 Member of Audit Committee
+- 2 Member of Audit and Risk Committee

-- 3 Member of Remuneration and Strategic Staffing Committee
+- 3 Member of Remuneration and Human Resources Committee

-- Member of Nominations Committee
+- 4 Member of Nominations Committee

-Member of Henerande Committee

 - 5 Member of Honorands Committee

-- Nominated by the Academic Board
+- 6 Nominated by the Academic Board

-Nominated by the Drefessional Services State

 - 7 Nominated by the Professional Services Staff

 A record of members' attendance at meetings of the Board and of its committees is maintained by the Clerk and monitored by the Nominations Committee.
-For the session 2021-22, no cause for concern has been identified.
+For the session 2022-23, no cause for concern has been identified.